tawasta/helpdesk/project_issue_stage/README.rst

 * Adds stages to issues
 * Tracks stages changes to save the cycle
 * Adds tab to issue form
+* Adds default stages for project with issues

 Configuration
 =============